Phish: Sigma Oasis and Evolve: 2020–present

 Phish performed four concerts at Sphere in Paradise, Nevada in April 2024, and were the second music act, after U2, to perform at the venue.
 The concerts featured visual effects created by the Montreal studio Moment Factory.
 The four shows grossed $13.4 million from 65,665 tickets sold.

 Evolve, Phish's sixteenth studio album, was released on July 12, 2024.
 Mondegreen, a four-day Phish festival at the Woodlands of Dover Motor Speedway in Dover, Delaware, was held in August 2024.
 45,000 people attended the four-day Mondegreen festival.

 Phish were nominated for induction into the Rock and Roll Hall of Fame for the first time in 2025, but were not among that year's inductees.
 The members of Phish appeared in a Seinfeld parody sketch on an episode of Everybody's Live with John Mulaney in April 2025.

+The band returned to Sphere in April 2026 for a nine show residency.
+Phish performed their 92nd through 96th shows at Madison Square Garden in the summer of 2026, with set lists themed around their repertoire from 1992, 1993, 1994, 1995, and 1996 for each respective show.
+At an August 2026 concert at Fenway Park, Phish performed a cover of "Melt the Guns" by XTC for the first time since April 1987, or 2,051 concerts, which was the longest gap between two performances of a song in the band's history.

 Reception and legacy

 Phish were part of the jam band scene that gained prominence in the mid 1990s.
 Following the death of Jerry Garcia in 1995, the Los Angeles Times named Phish as among the scene's most prominent bands, alongside Blues Traveler, the Dave Matthews Band, Spin Doctors, and Widespread Panic.
 Phish's popularity grew in the 1990s due to fans sharing concert recordings that had been taped by audience members and distributed online for free.
 Phish were among the first musical acts to use the internet to grow their fanbase, with fans using file-sharing websites such as etree and BitTorrent to share concerts.

 In 1998, Rolling Stone described Phish as "the most important band of the '90s".
 Phish have been named as an influence by other acts in the jam band scene, including Umphrey's McGee and the Disco Biscuits Other musicians have also counted Phish as an influence, including Adam Levine and James Valentine of Maroon 5, Ed O'Brien of Radiohead, Brandon Boyd of Incubus, and reggae musician Matisyahu.

 Phish's festival events in the 1990s inspired the foundation of the Bonnaroo Music Festival in Tennessee, which was first held in 2002.
 Co-founder Rick Farman, a Phish fan, consulted Phish managers Richard Glasgow and John Paluska about festival infrastructure during the early stages of planning.
 The festivals also inspired other jam band-oriented concert events, such as the Disco Biscuits' Camp Bisco, Electric Forest Festival, and the Big Ears Festival.